rabrahm/ceres/README.md

 While the directory specified in the dirout directory will contain several intermediate reduction files, the final results will be placed in the directory 'proc/'.
 This directory should contain three types of files:

 1) .fits files with the extracted and wavelength calibrated spectra.

-2) .pdf files that show the CCF plots
+2) .pdf files that show the CCF plots.

 3) a text file (results.txt) that contains a summary of the results of the reduction including the radial velocity measurements and the atmospheric parameters.